Worthwelle/WhereYouLeftOff/README.md

 **Where You Left Off** seeks to solve this problem by allowing a user to get a quick (or thorough) reminder of where things left off in a particular media plot line.

 This includes small chapter reviews, "when we last left our heroes" and "what has happened so far" summaries.
-Great examples of this are already used in television where episode of long-running series are preceded with topical reviews of the history of the show.
+Great examples of this are already used in television where episodes of long-running series are preceded with topical reviews of the history of the show.

 ## Writing a good review